R3c5/Multi-Modal-Edge-AI/multi_modal_edge_ai/server_example/README.md

 The following should appear:
  ![Running Server](screenshots/run_server.png)

 Note that this server should only be used in the development process, and not as a final server.
-The link from gave some explanation on how to Dockerize the application and be able to run it in the cloud.
+The link from above gives some explanation on how to Dockerize the application and be able to run it in the cloud.

 To close the server do `Ctrl+C` as instructed in the image.